 Notable Designers of this period: British designers Alexander MacQueen, Stella McCartney, Phoebe Philo, American designers Alexander Wang, Marc Jacobs, Tom Ford, Christian Louboutin (French)

 Learn more about this period – Fashion in the 2000s.

 The key takeaway in studying the history of fashion has been that fashion changes periodically as a result of a revolt.
 Whenever there is a fashion going on strong there is a tendency to oppose it.
 A style then develops that completely changes the previous one on its head.
 For the corset there was a flapper, for the princess gowns there was a punk.
 This attitude of protest inherent in humans changed fashion trends.

 Today everyone wants to be unique, where once people wanted to look alike.
 Fashion has evolved – from being a response to cultural changes to being a reflection of a person’s individuality.
 Social ‘conformation’ is no longer the goal of fashion.

-One thing is common for fashion through the centuries and holds still to this day – those with wealth and influence continues to hold the power to influence the course of fashion history.
+One thing is common for fashion through the centuries and holds still to this day – those with wealth and influence continue to hold the power to influence the course of fashion history.
 Earlier it was the royals, today it is the celebrities and big corporations and brands.
-But the common people have a larger say than ever in the history of fashion – their tastes drive the market for fashion
+But the common people also have a larger say than ever in the history of fashion – their tastes drive the market for fashion.